Single-file project management tool. No server. No installation. Your data stays where you put it.

 | Burndown | Visualize sprint progress by story points |

-| Wiki | Write specs and docs in Markdown |
+| Wiki | Write specs and docs in Markdown, auto-saved on preview |

 any-folder/